MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-Groundfish-Limited-Entry-Trawl-Fisheries/section-660.150.md

 (D) *Cost recovery program.* Collect and remit to NMFS cost recovery program fees as specified at § 660.115.

-(2) *Mothership catcher vessels* - (i) *Mothership catcher vessel participation requirements* - (A) A vessel is eligible to harvest in the MS Coop Program if the following conditions are met:
+(2) *Mothership catcher vessels*—(i) *Mothership catcher vessel participation requirements*—(A) A vessel is eligible to harvest in the MS Coop Program if the following conditions are met:

 (*1*) If the vessel is used to fish as a mothership catcher vessel for a permitted MS coop, the vessel is registered to a limited entry permit with a trawl endorsement and NMFS has been notified that the vessel is authorized to fish for the coop.

 (*2*) If the vessel is used to harvest fish in the non-coop fishery, the vessel is registered to an MS/CV-endorsed limited entry permit.

-(*3*) The vessel is not used to harvest fish or process as a mothership or catcher/processor vessel in the same calendar year.

-(*4*) The vessel does not catch more than 30 percent of the Pacific whiting allocation for the mothership sector.
+(*3*) The vessel does not catch more than 30 percent of the Pacific whiting allocation for the mothership sector.

 (B) [Reserved]

-(ii) *Mothership catcher vessel responsibilities* - (A) *Observers.* As specified at paragraph (j) of this section, procure observer services, maintain the appropriate level of coverage, and meet the vessel responsibilities.
+(ii) *Mothership catcher vessel responsibilities*—(A) *Observers.* As specified at paragraph (j) of this section, procure observer services, maintain the appropriate level of coverage, and meet the vessel responsibilities.

 (B) *Recordkeeping and reporting.* Maintain a valid declaration as specified at § 660.13(d), subpart C; and, maintain and submit all records and reports specified at § 660.113(c) including, economic data and scale tests records, if applicable.

 (C) *Cost recovery program.* Vessel must pay cost recovery program fees, as specified at § 660.115.

-(3) *MS coops* - (i) *MS coop participation requirements.* For a MS coop to participate in the Pacific whiting mothership sector fishery it must:
+(3) *MS coops*—(i) *MS coop participation requirements.* For a MS coop to participate in the Pacific whiting mothership sector fishery it must:

 (A) Be issued a MS coop permit;